11 Secrets to Speeding Through Airport Security

 Avoid making yourself a target

-Certain things drastically increase your chances of getting TSA's attention—and not in a good way.
-That includes mentioning weapons in any capacity, even as a joke; carrying wads of cash; traveling with coffee, which is a classic way to mask the smell of illegal substances; not checking your kids' baggage (what might you be trying to hide in this seemingly innocent package?); or carrying unusual items that could look suspicious during your luggage scan, like a long-armed stapler or a large candlesticks.
-They're among the things most likely to get you flagged by the TSA.
+Certain things drastically increase your chances of getting TSA’s attention—and not in a good way.
+That includes mentioning weapons in any capacity, even as a joke; carrying wads of cash; traveling with coffee, which is a classic way to mask the smell of illegal substances; not checking your kids’ baggage (what might you be trying to hide in this seemingly innocent package?); or carrying unusual items that could look suspicious during your luggage scan, like a long-armed stapler or a large candlesticks.

 It goes without saying that questioning the TSA’s practices and being generally grouchy or belligerent will not get you through any security faster.
 But being nice actually might.
 “Making the experience more pleasant for those around you—even the TSA agents—can really help to improve the overall security experience,” McNutt says.
 Speaking of TSA agents, don’t miss the 12 things they’re not telling you.